Construction Workers' Compensation Claims

 New York workers’ compensation laws typically favor employers and their insurance companies.
 Injured workers may not fully understand their rights, or they may experience difficulties in recovering the full amount they are owed in benefits.
 They could have their claims denied or their benefits terminated.
 By working with an experienced attorney, you arm yourself with an ally who will advocate for you throughout the legal process.

-At Schotter Millican, we are proud to represent hard-working individuals who have been injured on the job or who have suffered work-related illnesses.
+At Schotter Millican, LLP we are proud to represent hard-working individuals who have been injured on the job or who have suffered work-related illnesses.
 Our New York City construction workers’ compensation lawyers have a long history of defending employee rights, as well as established connections with local labor and transport unions.
 We are pro-worker and pro-labor and have the experience and resources to take on complex cases other law firms can’t.
 When it comes to maximizing our clients’ recoveries, we go further and push harder to ensure that they receive every penny they are owed.

 Schedule a Complimentary Case Evaluation